r-preston/528bot/README.md

 ## Todo

-1. Fix the five 2 eighting. (works on my machine but my server doesn't like cron)
-2. Make the "~river <river>" search better.
+1. Make the "~river <river>" search better.
 Currently you can only search by rivers not by section. e.g. "dart" will work and return all section but "upper dart" returns nothing.
 A large part of this because rain chasers's search functionality is not good and I'm just using their API.
+2. Improve discord status so the bot can be doing something other than "playing" on a a river.
+(This requires discord to stop being lazy and add the feature)
 3. Implement circling games?

 ## How to test